lisawagner/beautiful-dnd-issue-tracker/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-### Prerequisites

-The things you need before installing the software.

-* You need this
-* And you need this
-* Oh, and don't forget this

 ### Installation

 _Easily set up a local development environment_